-GAC’s position on the use of vertebrate toxic agents to control animal pests in New Zealand:
+GAC’s position on the use of vertebrate toxic agents to control animal pests in New Zealand.

-- Recognises the broad risk to New Zealand’s reputation across multiple areas, including food safety, tourism and the social license to continue using what are important pest control tools if use of toxins is not well managed.
+- Recognise the broad risk to New Zealand’s reputation across multiple areas, including food safety, tourism and the social license to continue using what are important pest control tools if use of toxins is not well managed.

-- Strongly advocates for a strategic approach nationally on the use of toxins, which provides guidance on such matters as: consultation, science, mitigation, animal welfare, residue safety, market and tourism perceptions, consistency of application, alternative options and adoption of best practice across New Zealand.
+- Strongly advocate for a strategic approach nationally on the use of toxins, which provides guidance on such matters as: consultation, science, mitigation, animal welfare, residue safety, market and tourism perceptions, consistency of application, alternative options and adoption of best practice across New Zealand.

-Maintains that, prior to the application of toxins, a consultation process should be completed that:
+Maintain that, prior to the application of toxins, a consultation process should be completed that:

 - Meets accepted principles and standards for consultation;